-Providers are reimbursed at their contract rates for covered services; however, in cases where a provider contract does not have a rate provision for a specific service, the Health Plan uses the DHCS Medi-Cal fee schedule rates.
+Providers are reimbursed at their contract rates for covered services; however, in cases where a provider contract does not have a rate provision for a specific service, Health Net uses the DHCS Medi-Cal fee schedule rates.

-For both participating and non-participating providers, the Health Plan uses reimbursement practices and utilization controls that have been standardized for Medi-Cal services by DHCS.
+For both participating and nonparticipating providers, Health Net uses reimbursement practices and utilization controls that have been standardized for Medi-Cal services by DHCS.
 These reimbursement practices include, but are not limited to:

-- Certain common office services performed in the outpatient setting of a hospital are reduced by 20%. - Immunizations and injectable medications, including chemotherapy drugs, are paid at statewide flat rates that include the administration fee.
-Medi-Cal HCPCS codes must be billed for all injectable substances. - The professional and technical component percentages allowed for outpatient diagnostic services vary depending on the procedure billed. - Medical supplies are paid at statewide flat rates.
+- Certain common office services performed in the outpatient setting of a hospital are reduced by 20%. - Immunizations and injectable medications, including chemotherapy medications, are paid at statewide flat rates that include the administration fee.
+Medi-Cal HCPCS codes must be billed for all injectable substances. - The professional and technical component percentages allowed for outpatient diagnostic services vary depending on the procedure billed.

+Medical supplies are paid at statewide flat rates.
 Medi-Cal HCPCS codes must be billed for all supplies unless otherwise specified in the Medi-Cal Manual as being included in other reimbursed services.